 Having a baby is an exciting time in your life.
 If this is your first baby or your fourth, you probably have lots of questions.
 We’re here to help.
 As experienced pediatricians and family medicine doctors, we can help you learn how to take care of your baby and answer your questions.
 We’ll follow you and your baby through these first few months of check-ups all the way to becoming an adult.
 We take pride in building a positive, supportive relationship with you and your child.
 We get to really know you and your child and take the time to listen and help.

 After your baby is born one of our providers will see your child every day and talk to you about their care.
 We will also assist in finding a provider and a clinic in your area for your baby before you leave the hospital.
-Ask any of the First Touch Birth Center staff about our providers.
+Ask any of the Birth Center staff about our providers.
 For more information on pediatrics, click HERE.

 One care partner is welcome to stay with you at all times.
 While in labor, other adult or chaperoned young family members may wait in our lounge or be in your labor room with you as you choose.
 Our regular hospital visiting hours are from 11 am-8 pm.
 Once your new baby has arrived, you will need your rest.
 It's best if you provide family/friends with a time frame for them to visit or have them call you before they come.
-Your time at the First Touch Birth Center provides a valuable opportunity to bond with your newborn, learn baby care and get feeding advice from our highly experienced nurses.
+Your time at the Birth Center provides a valuable opportunity to bond with your newborn, learn baby care and get feeding advice from our highly experienced nurses.
 We aim to send our new parents home rested and confident!

 For the health of you and your baby, we ask that those with colds, fever or possibly contagious illness delay visiting you here or at your home until they are well.
 All will be encouraged to wash their hands before holding your precious baby!

-Staff at the First Touch Birth Center and throughout the Northfield Hospital are thoroughly trained to respect the confidentiality of all patients by not discussing medical and family issues with others.
+Staff at the Birth Center and throughout the Northfield Hospital are thoroughly trained to respect the confidentiality of all patients by not discussing medical and family issues with others.
 We ask that you also respect the privacy of other patients and their families by not discussing their medical care with us.
 Thank you.